-*Toast it and top it with your favorite toppings ~ it's a lot tastier than eating it plain!
+Toast it and top it with your favorite toppings, like avocado, nut butter, or fruit compote.
+Any toast with toppings is a lot tastier than eating it plain!

-If you give this recipe a try, let me know in the comments below.
+If you give this recipe a try, let me know in the comments below or tag your photo @feedyourglow hashtag #feedyourglow on IG.
 Enjoy!

 ½ cup coconut flour, sifted